geniusinaction/group-vision/group-vision.md

 ### Reproducibility

 We code a lot in this group and all codes should be under version control.
-Repositories may be private prior to publication but must be public afterwards (or sooner, but this is a preferrence).
+Repositories may be private prior to publication but must be public afterwards (or sooner, but this is a preference).
 Notebooks should be provided to facilitate reproducibility.

 ### Responsibility to funding agencies